dealii/code-gallery/MCMC-Laplace/Readme.md

 program multiple times at the same time in the same directory, with each running program writing a different sequence of samples into separate files.

+The end result of the program is a file that contains the samples.
+Each line has 66 entries:
+- The first entry is the logarithm of the (non-normalized) posterior probability of the sample; because the posterior is only known up to a normalization constant, the absolute value is not relevant, but the relative values of different samples are informative.
+- The second entry is the number of samples accepted up to this point.
+By counting how many lines one is into a given file (i.e., counting the total number of samples up to this point), this number is useful to compute the acceptance rate of the Metropolis-Hastings algorithm.
+- The remaining 64 numbers are the entries of the current sample vector.